Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Overview

-However, such a binary structure was originally designed for sequence-to-sequence modeling in machine translation tasks.
-Subsequently, it has given rise to several variations aimed at more general language modeling objectives like MLM and CLM.
-The BERT series \cite{devlin2018bert, liu2019roberta} harnesses only the Encoder with MLM to enhance bidirectional information, serving as a discriminative model.
-Conversely, the GPT series \cite{radford2018improving, brown2020language, radford2019language} utilizes only the Decoder with CLM, focusing on unidirectional generative models.
-T5 \cite{raffel2020exploring} and BART \cite{lewis2019bart} variants, however, treat each NLP task as a text-to-text conversion, leveraging both Encoder and Decoder.
+Such a binary structure was originally designed for sequence-to-sequence modeling in machine translation tasks.
+Subsequently, several variations have been proposed aiming at more general language modeling objectives such as MLM and CLM.
+The BERT series~\cite{devlin2018bert, liu2019roberta} harnesses only the Encoder with MLM to enhance bidirectional information, serving as a discriminative model.
+Conversely, the GPT series~\cite{radford2018improving, brown2020language, radford2019language} utilizes only the Decoder with CLM, focusing on unidirectional generative models.
+T5~\cite{raffel2020exploring} and BART~\cite{lewis2019bart} variants, however, treat each NLP task as a text-to-text conversion, leveraging both Encoder and Decoder.
 The decoder-only generative model architecture has recently become the predominant choice for current LLMs.
-Notable examples include GPT4 \cite{openai-blog-gpt4}, PaLM \cite{chowdhery2022palm, anil2023palm}, LLaMA \cite{touvron2023llama, touvron2023llama2}, and GLM \cite{du2021glm, zeng2022glm}, among others.
+Notable examples include Llama~\cite{touvron2023llama, touvron2023llama2}, OPT~\cite{zhang2022opt}, Bloom~\cite{workshop2022bloom}, GLM~\cite{du2021glm, zeng2022glm}, and Mistral~\cite{jiang2023mistral, mixtral2023mistralai}, among others.

 \textbf{Attention Mechanism}.
-The attention mechanism \cite{bahdanau2014neural}, as the core design of the Transformer implemented in the MHA layer, computes a weighted representation of each token in the input sequence based on its relevance to any other ones.
-More specifically, as illustrated in Fig.\ref{fig: overview} \figlabel{a}, the word-embedded token sequence $X \in \domain{L \times d_{in}}$, concatenating long contexts and user prompts with total length $L$, will derive three embedding matrices with a linear projection layer (see Eq.\ref{eq: qkv_proj}): \textit{query} $Q \in \domain{L \times d_q}$, \textit{key} $K\in \domain{L\times d_k}$ and \textit{value} $V \in \domain{L\times d_v}$.
-Then, as for the attention kernel operations in Eq.\ref{eq: attention_kernel}, first the unnormalized relevance matrix $P \in \domain{L \times L}$ are calculated by matrix multiplication of $Q, K\transpose$, where each entry serves as relevance for corresponding pair of tokens.
-Then, the normalized attention score matrix $A \in \domain{L \times L}$ is computed as: a scaling operation by factor $\sqrt{d_k}$, an element-wise mask operation with $M\in \domain{L\times L}$, and a row-wise \textit{softmax}.
-Finally, the output hidden states $O \in \domain{L\times d_o}$ are generated by a weighted sum of $V$ with attention weights in each row of $A$, usually with an extra linear transformation.
+The attention mechanism~\cite{bahdanau2014neural}, as the core design of the Transformer implemented in the MHA layer, computes a weighted representation of each token in the input sequence based on its relevance to others.
+Specifically, as illustrated in Fig.~\ref{fig: overview}(a), the word-embedded token sequence $X \in \domain{L \times d_{in}}$, concatenating long contexts and user prompts with total length $L$, gives rises to three embedding matrices, i.e., a linear projection layer \textit{query} $Q \in \domain{L \times d_q}$, \textit{key} $K\in \domain{L\times d_k}$ and \textit{value} $V \in \domain{L\times d_v}$